U.S. diplomat says top levels of Trump administration in on Ukraine pressure

 Biden, the former vice president, is a leading candidate for the Democratic nomination to face Trump in the November 2020 presidential election.
 Trump has accused Biden of corruption without offering evidence.
 Biden has denied any wrongdoing.

+Speaking to reporters at the White House, Trump referred to comments by Sondland about a conversation in which the envoy said Trump had told him he wanted nothing from Ukraine.

+“I said to the ambassador in response, I want nothing.
+I want nothing.
+I want no quid pro quo.
+Tell Zelenskiy, President Zelenskiy to do the right thing,” Trump quoted himself as saying in the conversation on Sept.
+9 as the Ukraine controversy was breaking into public view.

 Sondland portrayed himself as a reluctant participant in the pressure on Ukraine.
 He also said he opposed withholding the security assistance, as Trump ordered.
-The aid was approved by Congress to held Ukraine combat Russia-backed separatists.
+The aid was approved by Congress to help Ukraine combat Russia-backed separatists.
 It was provided to Ukraine in September after the controversy became public.

 Sondland said he told Pence in September that he was concerned that withholding the aid “had become tied to the issue of investigations.”
 Pence’s chief of staff denied that any such conversation with Sondland occurred.

-Sondland described Trump in May telling him along with Perry and then-U.S. special envoy to Ukraine Kurt Volker to work with Giuliani - the former New York mayor who held no U.S. government job - on Ukraine policy.
+Sondland, tapped as Trump’s EU envoy after he donated $1 million to the president’s inauguration, described Trump in May telling him along with Perry and then-U.S. special envoy to Ukraine Kurt Volker to work with Giuliani - the former New York mayor who held no U.S. government job - on Ukraine policy.

 “We did not want to work with Mr. Giuliani.
 Simply put, we played the hand we were dealt.
 We all understood that if we refused to work with Mr. Giuliani, we would lose an important opportunity to cement relations between the United States and Ukraine.
 So we followed the president’s orders,” Sondland said.